vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/SkinSpire Clinic HMS Database Management Guide v2.md

 I'll create a comprehensive reference document that covers all aspects of the earlier documentation and adds specific sections for Alembic migrations and PostgreSQL tools.

-# SkinSpire Clinic HMS: Comprehensive Database Management Reference
+# Skinspire Clinic HMS: Comprehensive Database Management Reference

 ## 1. Introduction and Strategy

-The SkinSpire Clinic Hospital Management System requires a robust, flexible database management strategy that balances development agility with operational reliability.
+The Skinspire Clinic Hospital Management System requires a robust, flexible database management strategy that balances development agility with operational reliability.
 This document provides a complete reference for database management across development, testing, and production environments.

 ### Core Principles